glennklockwood/limelead-quartz-content/Government's role in AI.md

 Industry leads innovation in AI research, infrastructure, and people gravity.
 Consider [[Eagle]] (Microsoft) and [[Meta's H100 clusters]] (Meta).
 Also see anecdotes in [[LLM training at scale]].

 50 MW sounds big to the government, but it's not for industry.
-Industry isn’t constrained like government is by having to build data centers based on politics rather than space, [[power]], and cooling.
+Industry isn’t constrained like government is by having to build data centers based on politics rather than space, power, and cooling.
 For example, see [How a small city in Iowa became an epicenter for advancing AI - Source (microsoft.com)](https://news.microsoft.com/source/features/ai/west-des-moines-iowa-ai-supercomputer/).
+A richer discussion is in [[sustainability in HPC]].

 Government will never catch up because paying customers are more demanding than public researchers: